 All the content that your company is responsible for creating and maintaining is considered owned media.
 A brand’s digital owned media used to be mainly on the company’s website and little more.
 There are now many more elements to owned media on the modern internet.
 For starters, email campaigns are now a common way to stay in touch with clients or to locate new clients by collecting email addresses via opt-in boxes in advertising funnels.
 Most businesses now also have social media accounts, and some even have video channels.
 All of these different social media accounts are considered owned media.

-To optimize their ability to grab the attention of potential customers, a corporation should establish a diversified portfolio of owned media.
+To optimize its ability to grab the attention of potential customers, a corporation should establish a diversified portfolio of owned media.
 Whatever owned media routes your firm chooses, they all must fit into a more prominent branding and marketing strategy.
 You can change the tone and style depending on the platform and audience.
 However, to get the most out of your brand’s owned media, all activities you undertake across your different platforms must be conscious components of your overall plan.

 The following are examples of popular forms of owned media: